AshleyRoll/HamProjects/psu-crowbar/README.md

 If you are substituting a different SCR, you will need to deal with tab isolation and mounting but remember, there can be substantial current when it fires, so keep the leads short!

-The crowbar circuit is designed to be connected by 2 stout wires (I suggest 12 AWG) to lugs screwed into the power supply output terminals (in parallel to the leads going to the radio(s).
+The crowbar circuit is designed to be connected by 2 stout wires which are connected **AFTER** the DC fuse and before the radio, so it can short the radio end of the fuse to clear it.

 These leads are soldered directly to the large pads and if possible this solder is extended back to the SCR leads.
 This is the high current path so care should be taken to minimised lead resistance.